learning-software-engineering/learning-software-engineering.github.io/Topics/User_Experience/Fuzzy_Search.md

 // Result: ['Brian', 'Bryan', 'Bryant', 'Bob', 'HarrisonFord'] with distances [0, 1, 2, 4, 9] respectively
 ```

 The above strategy can be used, as an example, to take in an input query string from a search bar component and sort the list of results to display before they are rendered back to the user.
-Additionally, instead of just sorting by distance, you can devise a threshold so that only results below a certain distance are included, to prevent extremely distant results like `HarrisonFord` from appearing at all, and those that do appear are sorted as before.
+Additionally, instead of just sorting by distance, you can devise a threshold so that only results below a certain distance are included, to prevent extremely distant results like `HarrisonFord` from appearing at all.

 Libraries for Levenshtein distance in other languages can also be found, such as [python-Levenshtein](https://pypi.org/project/python-Levenshtein/) for Python.